mithi21/Skunks.ai/README.md

 # Skunks.ai
 Skunks.ai – Virtual Research and Critical Thinking Education

+The "Elevator Pitch":

+First, we teach and assess technical competence for research.
+Fewer than 20% of PhDs are academics.
+We then connect those who wish to learn research with those who are willing to mentor them.

+Finally, we create online tools to make online research collaborations more effective.

 ![Skunks AI](https://github.com/nikbearbrown/Skunks.ai/blob/master/Art/Skunks_AI_Blurb_333.png)

+Skunks.ai Abstract:

 Online education has made great strides in the past decade in teaching technical skills and factual information.
 There are many excellent resources teaching subjects ranging from programming to calculus.
 However, teaching critical and scientific thinking is still limited to on-ground PhD and liberal arts degrees.

-Skunks.ai has a model similar to many research PhDs but aims to make the process online, part-time and accessible to Masters students, advanced undergraduates, working professionals.
+Skunks.ai has a model similar to many research PhDs but aims to make the process online, part-time and accessible to master’s students, advanced undergraduates, working professionals.
 Research PhD programs typically have three components: 1) qualifying exams to assess technical competence 2) research publications and 3) a dissertation.

 Skunks.ai is an educational research project to show that one can create an effective research and critical thinking education outside of the traditional PhD.